Martnat8/499_project/README.md

 **Ring Buffer Recorder:** Buffers image frames from a subscribed topic and saves a video to disc upon a service call.

+**Bag Recorder:** Records a bag from a list of topics that you can pass in as parameters.

 --------------------------------------------------------------------------------------------------

 # Usage: